Girl in a Chemise

-Girl in a Chemise (French: Jeune femme en chemise) is an oil on canvas painting by Pablo Picasso, which he painted c.1905.
+Girl in a Chemise (French: Jeune femme en chemise) is an oil-on-canvas painting created c.
+1905 by Pablo Picasso.
 It is a portrait of a girl, whom experts believe to be Madeleine, Picasso's girlfriend during this period.
 Stylistically, the painting belongs to Picasso's Rose Period, although it is predominantly blue in tone.
 The painting is particularly remarkable for the presence of an earlier portrait of a young boy hidden beneath the surface, which Picasso transformed into the girl by making some subtle changes.
 The portrait has been housed in the collection of the Tate since 1933.

 Background

 Picasso painted Girl in a Chemise sometime around 1905, at a point when his artwork was going through a transitional phase.
 By 1904, he had settled in Paris following an ambition to discover new inspirations and develop his art.
 Since 1901, the young artist had been living in poverty and suffered from intense isolation.
 The years 1901 to 1904 are now known as his Blue Period, which was categorised by a dominant use of blue shades in his paintings and a preoccupation with the most impoverished and deprived social groups, such as beggars, drunks and prostitutes.
 By the spring of 1904, Picasso's artwork had taken a more optimistic tone, reflected in a more rosy palette and cheerful subject matter.
 This new period would later be known as his Rose Period.